martinobdl/ITCH/README.md

 As we can see once we observe the deletion order no information about the direction, size, stock and price are reported.
 Hence at each time we have to keep tracks of all the active orders in the book, in order to know what to do one we encounter the deletion order.

-The output of the progrm would be two .csv file withe the following structure:
+The output of the program would be two .csv file withe the following structure:

 ##### messages of 08/30/2018 PSX AAPL